Outcomes and National Recognition

 - For 15 consecutive years, the University's Kania School of Management has been included among The Princeton Review's Best Business Schools.

-- In the past four years, The Princeton Review has recognized the University as a "Top Green College" for its commitment to sustainability and among the top 20 colleges for:
+- In the past five years, The Princeton Review has recognized the University as a "Top Green College" for its commitment to sustainability and among the top 20 for:

 - Best Campus Food